Why There's a Rubber Duck in My Journaling App

 The app icon became a duck.
 The splash screen became a duck.
 And the button itself took on personality.
 In its current form, the duck sleeps when you're not recording.
 When you tap it, it wakes up and listens.
 When you're done, it falls back asleep.

 It's a small thing.
-But it changes the experience from using a tool to having a small, quiet interaction with something that feels alive.
+But it changes the experience from using a tool to having a small, quiet interaction with something that has personality.

 What I Learned